Failure mode

 Exceptions — do not flag: - Standard technical vocabulary (LLM, context window, prompt, token, API). - Terms whose opacity is already covered by the notation-opacity gate (e.g., "external symbolic state" when the real access barrier is the K notation it labels).
 Do not double-flag the English phrase alongside a notation-opacity finding for the same concept.

-KB vocabulary terms (kb/notes/definitions/ — currently: distillation, constraining, codification, context engineering) are NOT exempt.
-Authors know these terms from CLAUDE.md, but external readers do not.
-On first mention, provide both an inline gloss and a link to the definition note.
+Active vocabulary terms declared in AGENTS.md are NOT exempt.
+Authors may know these terms from loaded context, but external readers do not.
+On first meaningful mention in authored prose, provide both an inline gloss and a link to the definition note.
 The gloss lets the reader keep reading; the link lets them go deep.

 Example (fail)